skyscrapers/documentation/kubernetes/monitoring.md

 }
 ```

-_Note that a single role can be used for all cloudwatch exporters deployed on the same cluster_
+*Note that a single role can be used for all cloudwatch exporters deployed on the same cluster.*

 ## Recommendations and best practices